Why Does My Dog Have Bad Breath? 7 Causes and Natural Solutions

 7. Water Additives

 Enzymatic water additives can help reduce bacteria in your dog’s mouth with zero effort on their part.
 Just add it to their water bowl.
-Look for products with natural enzymes rather than artificial ingredients.
+Bear in mind the dose depends entirely on how much your dog drinks that day — see our powder vs chews vs additives comparison for the trade-offs.

 The Diet Connection: What Your Dog Eats Matters More Than You Think

 Dogs on diets that include fresh whole foods, bone broth, and natural supplements tend to have noticeably better breath than those on kibble-only diets.
-That’s not coincidence — it’s biology.
-Better nutrition means a healthier gut microbiome, less inflammation, and fewer of the bacteria that produce those nasty sulfur compounds.
+Better nutrition means a healthier gut microbiome and fewer of the bacteria that produce those nasty sulfur compounds.

 Building a Daily Breath-Care Routine